jeremynoesen/CourierNew/README.md

 - `/shredall` - Delete all letters in your inventory.
 - `/cnhelp` - Show the help message.
 - `/cnreload` - Reload all configuration files.

-### Permissions
-- `couriernew.letter` - Allows players to write/edit letters
-- `couriernew.post.one` - Allows players to send letters to one player at a time
-- `couriernew.post.multiple` - Allows players to send letters to multiple players at a time
-- `couriernew.post.allonline` - Allows players to send letters to all online players
-- `couriernew.post.all` - Allows players to send letters to all players who ever joined the server
-- `couriernew.help` - Allows players to use the help command
-- `couriernew.shred` - Allows players to shred a letter
-- `couriernew.shredall` - Allows players to shred all in their inventory
-- `couriernew.unread` - Allows players to retrieve unread mail
-- `couriernew.reload` - Allows for reloading of configs

 ## Requirements
 - Spigot 1.13.0 - 1.16.4